evanwill/get-git/1-why.md

 However, it is fast and flexible enough to be used on any scale project, from your personal notes to your research lab's code--and offers many benefits beyond "track changes".

 Rather than storing a series of copies of a file with different filenames, Git captures a snapshot of your project each time you `commit`.
+Try to think of your changes as separate from the document itself.
-The complete history of your project is safely stored in a hidden `.git` repository.
+The file that you see in your folder is a specific set of edits that create that version, while the complete history of your project is safely stored in a hidden `.git` directory.

-Everything is recorded with checksums to ensure no information can be lost or corrupted without detection.
+{% include figure.html file="versions.png" alt="file versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank'>Version Control with Git</a>" width="100%" %}

-Each commit records the creator, email, and changes made, providing transparency and credit for your project.
+Each commit records the creator, email, and changes made, providing transparency and credit for your project, as well as, checksums to ensure no information can be lost or corrupted without detection.
 Unlike "track changes", this history stays with the repository permanently.

-{% include figure.html file="versions.png" alt="file versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank'>Version Control with Git</a>" width="100%" %}

 Git is distributed meaning every copy of a repository contains the complete history.
 This is great for collaboration, fast performance, and offline usage.